nycmeshnet/nycmesh.net/content/blog/priorities.md

 **5. SN4 improvements**

-We should improve the gateway stop, and move the antennae to the highest point.
+We should improve the gateway, and move the antennae to the highest point.

 **6.Tall structure installs**